ludwiggj/scala-finance-gadget/README.md

 ## WebSite Holding Scraper ##

-The **WebSiteHoldingScraper** executable logs first retrieves details of the web site user accounts from a configuration file, which uses the typesafe config format.
+The **WebSiteHoldingScraper** executable first retrieves details of the web site user accounts from a configuration file, which uses the typesafe config format.
 (The config file is not stored in github for obvious reasons).

 The config file can contain details of multiple user accounts.
 The scraper logs in to the investment management web site